VCU-CS-Capstone/cs-25-328-tenant-self-service-portal/Status Reports/Status Report Spring Week 05.md

 Preetam Ghosh - CS - Faculty Advisor

 ## 1) Accomplishments this week ##
-- Capital One presentation week
-- Presented demo to Capital One members
-- Gained feedback for application
+- Created task breakdown for remainder of project and discussed with mentor
 ## 2) Milestones to be completed next week ##
-- complete 2nd semester team contract with updated availabilities
+- Work on database and functionality before UI
+- Create schema for database
 ## 3) Issues, problems or concerns ##